Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/69-thunderbolt-ME.md

 1. After each device is disconnected from the USB port, a USB device entry in `lsusb` command output should disappear.

-## UTC011.003 USB Type-C docking station USB devices recognition (Windows)
+## TMD011.003 USB Type-C docking station USB devices recognition with ME disabled(Windows)

 **Test description**